ouspg/PrivacyAndSocialEngineering/Week7_Topic/README.md

 Phones have been steadily topping the scam lists in English-speaking countries for some time now.
 More often than not, the phone scams are social engineering, with the bad actors posing as another person or a corporate entity.

 In the security side of things, social engineering on the phone more often is Vishing; Voice Phishing.
 The bad actors are using social engineering to make their targets **want** to do, whatever the bad actors want.
 The goal of Vishing is to gain access to valuable and/or protected information, helping them compromise the target.

+Examine following Vishing transcripts targeted at both companies and individuals.

+**Money Laundering**

+Call to the founder(Matti Meikäläinen) of a Finnish company carrying out accounting tasks on behalf of external contractors.

+> *Founder (F)* : Founder speaking

+> *Caller (C)* : Hello this is Meikälainen Maija from the Finnish Regional State Administrative Agency, you might know us as AVI or as Aluehallintovirasto.
+> I was trying to reach Meikäläinen Matti.
+Did we have the right number on register?

+> *(F)* : Yes, Hello Maija, this is Matti.

+> *(C)* : Wonderful..
+I am calling you for the Anti-money laundering registration.
+As you might know, registration for anti-money laundering became obligatory in 2019.
+> Due to Covid restraints, we've had some difficulties handling the applications.
+Do you remember filling the registration form?

+> *(F)* : Uhh..
+I think so, is there something wrong with my form?

+> *(C)* : Oh goodness, no!
+Our IT-system requires us to call and confirm the identities for each company.
+This is done to have a record of the people possibly coming in contact with laundered money.
+Unfortunately there is quite the amount of small businesses used to circulate laundered money.
+> Is there any other personnel handling transactions within your company?

+> *(F)* : Alright, that is important I guess.
+We have only one other person who handles payments; our own accounting manager Miina Meikäläinen.

+> *(C)* : Fantastic, nice to see businesses have only one accounting manager.
+I will be contacting her as well, could you provide me with her contact information?

+> *(F)* : Ah yes.
+You can contact her at *email@companyemail.com* and her phone number is **********.

+> *(C)* : Right that was *email@companyemail.com* and *********'?

+> *(F)* : Correct.

+> *(C)* : And would you like us to send the confirmation email to your personal or company email?

+> *(F)* : Company email please. *founder@companyemail.com*.
+Thank you very much.

+> *(C)* : Great, thank you for being so helpful.
+The email has the confirmation link, just follow that to confirm we contacted you and that's it!

+> *(F)* : Thank you, that seems simple enough!
+Will I be hearing from you after contacting Miina?

+> *(C)* : Hopefully not, if everything goes smoothly your registration is complete after her information is on the record.

+> *(F)* : Ah right.
+Well thank you for contacting me so swiftly, and have a nice day.

+> *(C)* : You too sir, have a nice day.

+**Fraudulent transaction**

+**_All transcripts are purely fictional and any similarities to actual events are coincidental_**